-Claimed to be waterproof, the product is most likely water resistant as the manual says do not soak the product in water for a long timer.
+Claimed to be waterproof, the product is most likely water resistant as the manual says do not soak the product in water for a long time.

 Unlike the 2 or 3 year warranties offered by the big brands, Fairywill offer just 1 year.

-There is no troubleshooting tips in the manual and the support email address is on a VIP card included within the package rather than the user manual.
+There are no troubleshooting tips in the manual and the support email address is on a VIP card included within the package rather than the user manual.

 As value for money goes the Fairywill have this pretty tied up.
 I can’t deny that you get a lot for your money.
 They also have some nice touches which the big players should really consider ensuring are in more of their brushes.